Code of Business Conduct and Ethics

 Each employee, officer and director must endeavor to deal fairly and in good faith with LGI’s customers, suppliers, competitors, shareholders and employees.
 No employee, officer or director shall take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair dealing practices.

 All employees, officers and directors must protect LGI’s assets and ensure their efficient use.
 Such assets include, without limitation, intellectual property such as the LGI name, logos, trademarks, patents, copyrights, confidential information, ideas, plans and strategies.
 Theft, carelessness and waste have a direct impact on LGI's profitability.
 All Company assets should be used only for legitimate business purposes.
-Any misuse or infringement of LGI’s assets should be reported to our General Counsel or our Chief Executive Officer.
+Any misuse or infringement of LGI’s assets should be reported to the Compliance Officer.

 It is LGI’s policy to comply fully with the antitrust and anti-bribery laws.
-Employees, officers and directors are prohibited from engaging in practices that violate antitrust anti-bribery laws.
-If you have any questions or concerns about the propriety of certain business practices, please consult with our General Counsel or our Chief Executive Officer.
+Employees, officers and directors are prohibited from engaging in practices that violate antitrust or anti-bribery laws.
+If you have any questions or concerns about the propriety of certain business practices, please consult with the Compliance Officer.

 • No undisclosed or unrecorded funds or assets may be established for any purpose.

 • Assets and liabilities of the Company must be recognized and stated in accordance with our standard practices and Generally Accepted Accounting Principles ("GAAP").

 • No false or artificial entries may be made or misleading reports issued.

 • No false or fictitious invoices may be paid or created.